NandanaNagabhushana/CCA-175-Practice/README.md

 # CCA-175-Practice
-Notes and Hands on Exercises towards CCA 175
+Notes and Hands on Exercises for CCA 175
+I will add more details at a later (near future) point in time.